lucascsl11/lucascsl11/README.md

 ### Hello.

-- Computer Science student at UTFPR
+- I'm a Computer Science student at UTFPR
 - Lead of the Programming team in the UTFalcon Aerodesign extension project
 - Trainee in the LAMIA research laboratory of artificial intelligence
 - Currently learning Python, C++, C# and Java